bmael/polynome/src/README.md

 - A polynome can be printed on the output.
 - A polynome can be computed.
 - 2 types of Conteners for the coefficients of the polynome.
 (LinkedList and Array)
+- The type of the coefficients contener is fixed during the compilation (Makefile)